-- 10. Novozbilov, V.V., "On Choosing Between Investment projects."
+- Novozbilov, V,V, "On Choosing Between Investment projects."

-International Economic papers, No, 6, pp. 66 37 a translation of two contributions to the soviet discussion of the subject.
-One is "Methods of comparing the economic effectiveness of alternative processes of production", and the other "Methods of determining minumum Cost in a socialist economy." - 11.
-Nurkse, R. Problems of Capital Formation in Under-developed Countries, Oxford 1953.
+International Economic papers, No, 6, pp 66 37 a translation

+of two contributions to the soviet discussion of the subject.

+One is "Methods of comparing the economic effectiveness of alternative processes of production"; and the other "Methods of determining minumum Cost in a socialist economy." - Nurkse, R. Problems of Capital Formation in Under-developed

+Countries, Oxford 1953;

-This study examines the weakness of investment incentives in under-developed economics resulting from the smallness of the market.
-With regard to capital supply, the potential savings in rural under-employment is emphasized.
+This study examines the weakness of investment incent ives in under-developed economies resulting from the smallness of the market.
+With regard to capital suppl the potential savings in rural under-employment is emphasized.

-12. Raj; K.N., "Application of Investment Criteria in the Choice Between Projects "Indian Economic Review Aug.
-1956 pp.22-30.

-As attempt to answer the Question "given the investment allocation ..., and the alternative technical possibilities, how are the fifferent prohects designed to be ranked and some selected in preference to others?
-"It is mainly concerned with the investments meant to build overheads of economic development."
+Raj, K.N., "Application of Investment Criteria in the Choi-Between Projects "Indian Economic Review Aug.
+1956 pp 22-3 As attempt to answer the Question" given the investm allocation ... and the alternative technical possibilities, how are the different projects designed to be ranked and some selected in preference to others? " It is mainly concerned with the investments meant to build to overheads of economic development."

-13. Strumilin, S.G., "The time Factor in Capital Investment Projects", International Economic Papers No. 1 pp. 160-85
+13. Strumilin, S.G., "The time Factor in Capital Investment

+Projects", "International Economic Papers No. 1 PP. 160-85

-A discussion of the "planning of the most advantageous constructional projects in such a way as to take account of the influence of the time-factor on their comparative effeciency"
+A discussion of the "planning of the most advantage eous constructional projects in such a way as to take account of the influence of the time-factor on their comparative effeciency"

-- 14. Tinbergen, J. The design of Development this study covers the elements of development Policy.
-Problems, project appraisal and methods of stimulating private investment.
-As a desirable investment criterion, he suggests a national product test based on "accounting prices" which reflect intrinsic values of goods and services, especially factors of production. - Measures for the Economic Development of Under-developed Countries.
-Report by a group of experts appointed by the Secretary general of the U.N.
+- 14. Tinbergen, J. The design of Development this study covers the elements of development Policy, Problems, project appraisal and methods of stimulating private investment.
+As a desirable investment criterion, he suggests a national product test based on "accounting prices" which reflect intrinsic values of goods and services, especially factors of production. - United Nations Department of Economic & Social Affair,

+Measures for the Economic Development of Under-developed

+Countries.
+Report by a group of experts appointed by the

+Secretary general of the U.N.
 United Nations.
+Publication

-Publication No. 51.
-11. B.2.
+No. 51.
+11. B. 2.

-The report consists of four parts "Introduction", Measures requiring domestic action, Measures requiring international action, and Recomendations".
-A general discussed among other topics are choices.
+The report consists of four parts "Introduction",

+Measures requiring domstic action, Measures requiring interrional action, and Recommendations".
+A general "Escusion of priorities, & Techniques of development is included.
+Discussion among other topics are choices.

-- a) between consumption & investment. - b) between capital investment & investment in human beings. - c) between foreign trade & Autarky. - d) between industry & agriculture.
-The authors of thr report are: A.B.
+- (a) between consumption & investment.

+- (b) between capital investment & investment in human beings

+- (c) between foreign trade & Autarky .

+- (d) between industry & agriculture.

+The authors of the report are : A.B.
 Cortez, D.R.
-Gadgil, G. Hakim, W.A. lewis, & T.W.
-Schultz. - 16.
-U.N.
-Economic Commission for Asia and the far East, "Problems and Techniques of Economic Development with special reference to ECAFE region, "Economic Bulletin for Asia and the Far East, vol. VI, No. 3, Nov.
-1955. pp. 25-62.
+Gadgi G. Hakim, W. A. lewis, & T.W.
+Schultz.

+16. U.N.
+Economic Commission for Azia and the Far East, Problem and Techniques of Economic Development with special reference to ECAFE region, Economic Bulletin for Asia and the Far East vol. Vl.
+No. 3, Nov.
+1955. pp 25 - 62.